 Medical aids definitely take age into account – more so when you haven’t belonged to a medical aid previously.
 You may have to pay a penalty – a late-joiner fee if you join a scheme late in life.
 If however you join a medical aid at age 25, you won’t have to pay more as you age.
 Health insurance policies have particular benefit limits and premiums depend on your health risks and your age.

 Medical aid are the best choice if you can afford it.
-A medical aid provides more comprehensive cover.
+A medical aid provides more comprehensive cover and by law must cover a wide range of chronic conditions in terms of Prescribed Minimum Benefits (PMBs).
 However, for those who are battling to make ends meet, here are medical insurance options that offer worthwhile benefits – just know that cover is less and adjust your expectations accordingly.

 Difference between Medical Aid and Health Insurance